 The purpose of this report is for the Committee to consider an application for the variation of a premises licence under the Licensing Act 2003 ("the Act").
-The matter has been referred to the Committee for determination following formal representations being made by responsible authorities namely the Licensing Authority, Public Health and the Chief Officer of Police.
+The matter has been referred to the Committee for determination following formal representations being made by six local residents.